By Wendy C. Brooks, DVM, DipABVP

 Be sure you understand the dose of insulin you are to use.
 Do not alter the dose on your own

 As insulin prices increase, it is important to take good care of the bottle you have.
 You do not need to refrigerate insulin, and human diabetics commonly do not refrigerate their insulin as it is less objectionable to inject room temperature insulin versus cold insulin.
 That said, the bottle or pen of insulin lasts a much shorter time for a human so contamination is less of a concern.
-You should certainly keep your unopened insulin refrigerated.
-As for the bottle or pen in use, that is up to you but some insulins do not contain preservatives and probably should be refrigerated.
-Certainly, if you leave the pen or bottle out of the refrigerator overnight or even for a couple of days, it will not spoil and can go back in the refrigerator when it is discovered.
+Some insulins do not contain preservatives and probably should be refrigerated, so check with your veterinarian.
 Here are some additional principles of insulin storage.

 - Do not use insulin that is past its expiration date.
 In fact, it is a good idea to change to a fresh bottle every 6 to 8 weeks.
 Lantus® insulin can be kept for up to 6 months if refrigerated.
 Regardless of whether the insulin is refrigerated, any color alteration could indicate contamination and if this is seen, the bottle should be discarded.